 Brunelleschi and the Egg

+It wasn’t until Brunelleschi presented an egg that the judges accepted his idea.
 Because his idea was new, he had no physical evidence to prove that the building would stand on its own, especially at such a massive size.
 Determined to prove himself and his work to the judges, he met with them and brought one tool: an egg.

-At first, the judges laughed and claimed they could’ve replicated his childish antics if they knew they were permitted to break the egg.
-However, Brunelleschi insisted that not one of them came up with the idea, and after this thought, the judges approved his designs.
+At first, the judges laughed.
+They claimed they could’ve replicated his childish antics if they had known they could break the egg.
+However, Brunelleschi insisted that not one of them came up with the idea.
+After this thought, the judges approved his designs.

 The Ceiling of the Duomo

-Deriving inspiration from Dante’s Divine Comedy and mirroring the mosaics in Florence’s Baptistery, the artists portrayed the Last Judgment.
-Eight groups of figures depicted the scene within six circular rows of the dome to ensure that the cycle of religious events could be easily portrayed.
-These mosaics remain as one of the most prominent features of the Duomo itself, and many gather to learn the story themselves.
+Taking inspiration from Dante’s “Divine Comedy” and mirroring the mosaics in Florence’s Baptistery, the artists portrayed the Last Judgment.
+Eight groups of figures were depicted in the scene within six circular rows of the dome to ensure that the cycle of religious events could easily be portrayed.
+These mosaics remain one of the most prominent features of the Duomo itself, and many gather to learn the story for themselves.

-Visit the Florence Duomo
+How To Visit the Florence Duomo

 Explore the Interior

-Climbing to the Top
+Climb To the Top